EGI-Federation/fedcloud-documentation/source/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 OCCI is now deprecated as API for the EGI Cloud providers using OpenStack.
-If you still rely on OCCI for your access, please contact us for support on the migration.
+If you still rely on OCCI for your access, please contact us at ``support _at_ egi.eu`` for support on the migration.
 OpenNebula sites still use OCCI as main API, but its direct use is not recommended as the support will be deprecated.
-Instead use one an Orchestrator like IM for interacting with those sites.
+Instead use an Orchestrator like IM for interacting with those sites.

 Discovery
 ---------